i-sumitkumar/lca-baselines/README.md

 * **Results**: Include the summary of your benchmark outcomes.
 * **Reproduction Package**: To ensure the integrity and reproducibility of your results, please include the code for context collection (if any), generation of predictions, and evaluating.
 You can follow [our baselines](https://github.com/JetBrains-Research/lca-baselines) as a reference.
 * **Metadata**: Model information, organization name, licence of your model, context size, and other information you find relevant.

+*--------------------------------------------------------------------------------------------------------------*
+Steps after clone this repo

+add github token in config  then in pycharm or ide
+Check if the virtual environment was properly created:

+Navigate to your project directory (C:\Users\isumi\PycharmProjects\lca-baselines) and make sure that the .venv folder exists.
+If the .venv folder does not exist or is incomplete, you can recreate the virtual environment: bash
+Copy code
+python -m venv .venv
+Activate the virtual environment:

+Before running your benchmark, make sure the virtual environment is activated: On Windows, use: bash
+Copy code
+.\.venv\Scripts\activate
+Install the required dependencies:

+After activating the environment, install the project dependencies.
+Typically, this is done using: bash
+Copy code
+pip install -r requirements.txt
+Check the path to Python in PyCharm:

+In PyCharm, ensure that the Python interpreter is set to use the one from the .venv folder.
+To do this:
+Go to File -> Settings -> Project: <your_project_name> -> Python Interpreter.
+Make sure that the interpreter is pointing to the Python executable inside the .venv folder (e.g., C:\Users\isumi\PycharmProjects\lca-baselines\.venv\Scripts\python.exe).
+Verify the file path and Python version:

+Ensure that the path to the Python executable in the error message is correct.
+If you're still facing issues, you can also try specifying the Python interpreter directly in your run configuration in PyCharm.